Quantum bit threads of MERA tensor network in large $c$ limit: Introduction

-Based on these considerations, one natural question is this: what is the ``flow'' picture of the tensor network-based RT formula?
+Based on these considerations, one natural question is this: what is the ``flow'' picture of the tensor-network based RT formula?
 In this paper we mainly pay attention to the answer to this question.
 It turns out that the solution needs the quantum MF/MC(QMF/QMC) theorem which is found recently in \cite{QMF,Cui:2015pla}.
 This theorem, which is quantum analogy of the MF/MC for tensor networks, states that the quantum max-flow of a tensor network is no bigger than the quantum min-cut of the network.
-Particularly, for some tensor networks such as MERA, the quantum max-flow is equal to the quantum min-cut, in the large central charge $c$ limit.
+Particularly, for some tensor networks such as MERA \cite{footnote_mera}, the quantum max-flow is equal to the quantum min-cut, in the large central charge $c$ limit.
 Based on this theorem and information-theoretic considerations, we define a new variable $\rho$, which can be interpreted as the density of the tensor networks under question.
 Physically integral of $\rho$ over a region can be viewed as the source (or sink) of the tensor networks and plays a significant role in the flow description of the RT formula.
-We shows that it determines the structure of the tensor network on the basis of a fixed Lorentzian manifold $(\mathcal M,g)$.
+We show that it determines the structure of the tensor network on the basis of a fixed Lorentzian manifold $(\mathcal M,g)$.
 More precisely, $dV_{network}=\rho (x)\sqrt{g}dV$ of this tensor network.
-In addition, from information point of view a tensor network is a quantum circuit that maps a reference state to a target state by the network and quantum gates(tensors).
-In this language, $\rho$ is the density of compression or decompression of quantum bits through reducing or expanding the dimensions of Hilbert space.
-Specifically, MERA tensor network where $\rho=$constant has $dS_2$ geometry, if we regard MERA as kinematic space of an $AdS_3$ timeslice as first pointed out in\cite{Czech:2015kbp}.
-In this case, our formulation suggests a naive picture that the evolution of our universe can be regarded as a huge and complex quantum circuits and inflation is a progress that decompresses and entangles quantum bits continuously.
+When $\rho(x)=$constant, it reduces to the kinematic space of an $AdS_3$ time-slice \cite{Czech:2015kbp,Czech:2015qta} and the corresponding tensor network is MERA.
+In addition, from the informaton viewpoint $\rho(x=(i,j))$ is the density of compression or decompression of quantum bits through reducing or expanding the dimensions of Hilbert space.
+It encodes how much information shares between two sites $i$ and $j$.
+In other word, $\rho(x)$ provides the local contributions of these sites to the total conditional mutual information.